valentinvogt/npde-summary/src/chapters/09.typ

 $ frac(partial, partial t) u (bx , 0) = v_0 (bx) quad upright("for all ") bx in Omega $
 is also needed.

-We want to use the time stepping schemes we already know.
+We want to use the time-stepping schemes we already know.
 To apply them, the wave function can be converted into a first order ODE:
 $ dot(u)     & = v\
-rho dot(v) & = div (sigma (bx) grad u) $ Remember from Analysis that the particular wave equation
+rho dot(v) & = div (sigma (bx) grad u) $ Remember from calculus that the particular wave equation
 $frac(partial^2, partial t^2) u - c^2 frac(partial^2, partial x^2) u = 0$
 in 1D results in the d'Alembert solution: